-The Proof of Trust has the only globally patented protocol specifically designed to act as an assurance layer; validating data and preventing invalid or insecure smart contracts from executing.
+The Proof of Trust is a company with the only globally recognised patented protocol specifically designed to act as an assurance layer, validating data and preventing invalid or insecure smart contracts from executing.

 Our ground-breaking technology gives businesses and governments the protection and peace of mind they need to flourish, bringing instant trust to transactions across the globe and resolving contractual disputes in a fast, fair, and cost-effective way.

 "I have been in the patent business for over 50 years.
 I have seen a number of inventions which had the potential to, and then did, change the world.
 The IP protecting the Proof of Trust has that potential.
 It will bring to the world what it needs - greater integrity and trust in so much of what we do.
 It is good news for the honest but bad for the corrupt."Sir Robin Jacob, Hugh Laddie Professor of Intellectual Property Law, University College London

 Our vision is to be the preferred provider of dispute resolution across the global commercial and government sectors.

 Resolving disputes, whether contractual or not, can quickly drain time, energy, and resources.
 This can lead to plummeting levels of productivity, gross inefficiency, and costs that quickly spiral out of control.

 The Proof of Trust is an in-built layer of protection - giving peace of mind across business transactions and contracts by providing a system of resolution that is extra judicial and extra jurisdictional.

 Our technology can be seamlessly integrated into both blockchain based and legacy technology with enterprise grade security.